chrisgaulke/chrisgaulke.github.io/sites/content/claatu.md

 <br>
 <div>
 <b>6.</b> [optional] To determine if a clade is more core than expected by random chance we can conduct a ptest.
-By default this will evaluate coreness across all samples in a biom table.
+By default this will evaluate coreness across all samples in an OTU table.
 For this analysis you will need a OTU table in text format, and a prepped tree.
 You also must specify the number of permutations with the -p flag.
 </div>
 <br>
 <div class="code">